Paul Hogan: Career

-In 1985, Hogan appeared as an Australian World War I 'digger' named Pat Cleary in the mini-series Anzacs, which aired on the Nine Network.
+In 1985, Hogan appeared as an Australian World War I 'digger' named Pat Cleary in the miniseries Anzacs, which aired on the Nine Network.
 Cleary was described as the quintessential Aussie larrikin, and series writer John Dixon wrote the part of Cleary with Hogan in mind.
 The series included a "who's who" of Australian television and film actors of the day, including Jon Blake, Andrew Clarke, Megan Williams, Tony Bonner, Bill Kerr, Ilona Rodgers, Vivean Gray and Robert Coleby.

 Throughout the decade, Hogan appeared on British television in advertisements for Foster's Lager, in which he played an earthy Australian abroad in London.
 The character's most notable line (spoken incredulously at a ballet performance) "Strewth, there's a bloke down there with no strides on!", followed Hogan for years, and the popularity of its "fish out of water" humour was repeated with his next endeavour.
 In another advertisement from the same Foster's series, Hogan's character is approached in a London Tube station by a Japanese tourist who asks, "Do you know the way to Cockfosters?" (referring to an area in North London), to which Hogan replies (with a puzzled look on his face): "Drink it warm, mate."

-Hogan's breakout role was that of Mick "Crocodile" Dundee in the 1986 film Crocodile Dundee.
+Hogan's breakout role was that of Mick "Crocodile" Dundee in the film Crocodile Dundee (1986).
 Hogan also co-wrote the movie, which was a massive critical and commercial success in many countries.
 He won the 1987 Golden Globe Award for Best Actor – Motion Picture Musical or Comedy and was also nominated for Best Actor at the BAFTAs.
 The screenplay was nominated for an Academy Award, a BAFTA and a Saturn Award.
 Along with Chevy Chase and Goldie Hawn, Hogan co-hosted the 59th Academy Awards, also in 1987.
 Hogan again portrayed Mick Dundee in the sequel Crocodile Dundee II, released in 1988.
 Hogan was also executive producer and co-writer with his son, Brett.
 Although less popular with critics than the first Crocodile Dundee, it was still a commercial success.
 The character made him popular in the United States, with phrases like, "That's not a knife... that's a knife!" entering the lexicon, though Hogan was troubled that the character was perceived as a cross between Chuck Norris and John Rambo, and turned down roles similar to those because of their violent nature, commenting:

 "The movie scene is screaming out for the movie hero who doesn't kill 75 people...less of those commandos, terminators, ex-terminators and squashers.
 Mick's a good role model.
 There's no malice in the fellow and he's human.
 He's not a wimp or a sissy just because he doesn't kill people."